PVyukov/epam/Docker/task1/readme.txt

 How to run:
-dockermi test; docker build . -t test docker run -it  -p 5000:5000  -e MY_NAME="Pavel"  --name test --rm test
+docker rmi test; docker build . -t test docker run -it  -p 5000:5000  -e MY_NAME="Pavel"  --name test --rm test

 Note: MY_NAME is optional and can be ommited.
 In that way a default value ('no_name') will be used.